urcsc170/2018-summer-csc170/lab04-structured-html-document/instructions.md

 - In addition to the usual HTML5 template, inside the **BODY** tags, create a set of tags that will be used as your structure.
 You must use the following tags in your HTML document:  **HEADER, ARTICLE, ASIDE, and FOOTER** ...exactly those, in that order.

- Here’s a template you can use to get your layout elements started:
+ Here's a template you can use to get your layout elements started:

 ```html
 <!doctype html>